PowerPointLabs/PowerPointLabs-Website/_docs/zoom-lab.md

   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/zoom-to-area-5.gif">
 </p>

 Zoom to Area can also be used to emphasise multiple areas on the same slide.
-Simply draw a rectangular shape on each of the areas to zoom in on, then `Ctrl+click` on each of the shapes in the order they should be displayed in:
+Simply draw a rectangular shape on each of the areas to zoom in on, then `ctrl-click` on each of the shapes in the order they should be displayed in:

 <p>
   <img class="box-shadow slide" src="{{ site.baseurl }}/img/docs/zoom-to-area-3.png">